B-alt-del/Social-Media-API/README.md

 ## Installation

 For now, in order to use this API you must pull the repository and install the required dependancies.
-Download and install Insomnia to easily make API calls.
+To make the calls either download Insomnia and make them there
+    or Install the REST client extension in VS Code and use the insomnia.http routes set up in the repo

 ## Usage